 Our mission is to tell the story of our Army and those who have served in it.
 We want to continue to deliver our mission to our visitors as soon as it’s safe to do so.

-The government guidance issued on 23 June 2020 indicated that we are now in Step 3 of the Covid-19 recovery strategy.
+The government update issued on Thursday 26 November regarding the local restrictions tier system stated that London will be in Tier 2 from Wednesday 2 December.
 As such, the opening of museums is permitted as long as Covid-19 secure guidelines can be met.
-The measures we have put in place are in line with this government guidance.
+The measures we have put in place are in line with government guidance.
 We have also taken into consideration the National Museums Directors’ Council Good Practice guidelines for reopening.

 Although we are a national museum, our local audience makes up a large proportion of our regular visitors, and it is primarily for this local audience that we reopen our doors.
 We encourage those who can cycle, walk or drive to us to visit us as we reopen.